-Why not make unicorn pumpkin this Halloween?
-It’s not Halloween without pumpkins and I’m kicking things off by making an adorable no carve unicorn pumpkin!
-Made with $1 styrofoam pumpkins, they’re not only fun to make, they’re budget friendly too (which makes me love them even more!).
+Want to make a unicorn pumpkin for Halloween?
+Made with $1 styrofoam pumpkins, no carve unicorn pumpkins are not only fun to make, they’re budget friendly too (which makes me love them even more!).

 This post contains affiliate links to help you find the products you need to make this craft.

 It’s that time of year again.
 Every year about this time, I go a little pumpkin crazy!
 I don’t carve pumpkins though.
-The fear of hurting myself is a factor, plus, I just feel like no carve pumpkins are more fun.
-There are so many things you can create and I’m just getting started!
+The fear of hurting myself is a big factor.
+Plus, I just think no carve pumpkins are more fun.
+There are so many cool things you can create and I’m just getting started!